danielsogl/awesome-cordova-plugins/DEVELOPER.md

 ### Cleaning the code

-You need to run `npm run tslint` to analyze the code and ensure it's consistency with the repository style.
+You need to run `npm run lint` to analyze the code and ensure it's consistency with the repository style.
 Fix any errors before submitting a PR.

 ### 'Wrapping' Up